SoftYorSolutions/Multi-CopYOR/README.md

 Multi-CopYOR
 ============
 A Electron Opensource app which enables multiple copy paste.
 We often face this in whichever profession we are working with, Multi-CopYOR is the solution which enables you to copy multiple and switch between your multiple copy-paste buffer.
-To see source checkout from [here] (https://github.com/SoftYorSolutions/Multi-CopYOR) To download the installer clik [here] (https://github.com/SoftYorSolutions/Multi-CopYOR/blob/master/binary/Multi-CopYOR-win32-ia32%20Installer.exe)
+*  see source checkout from [here] (https://github.com/SoftYorSolutions/Multi-CopYOR)
+* To download the installer click [here] (https://github.com/SoftYorSolutions/Multi-CopYOR/blob/master/binary/Multi-CopYOR-win32-ia32%20Installer.exe)

 Use cases
 ---------